danh21/8086_Basic_Projects/README.md

     - bin2dec: converts binary sequence to decimal value.

     - dec2bin: converts decimal value to binary sequence, then specifies that value is either even or odd.

+    - isPrime: enter the value in range of 0-9.
+Program specifies that value is the prime number or not.